Bhim Singh II

-Maharaja Sir Bhim Singh II, KCSI (14 September 1909 – 20 July 1991) was the last ruling Maharaja of the princely state of Kotah from 1940 to 1947.
+Brigadier HH Shri Maharajadhiraj Maharaja Mahim Mahendra Maharao Raja Sir Bhim Singh II Bahadur, KCSI (14 September 1909 – 20 July 1991) was the last ruling Maharaja of the Hada Chauhan dynasty of the Princely State of Kotah from the year 1940 to 1947.

 Early career

-The only son and heir of Maharaja Sri Sir Umed Singhji II, Bhim Singhji II succeeded his father following his death in 1940.
+The only son and heir of HH Maharao Sir Umed Singhji II, Bhim Singhji II succeeded his father following his death in 1940.
 He immediately entered into service with the British Indian Army as an officer, serving during the Second World War and being promoted to Major by 1948.
 Although he planned several education and modernisation programs for Kotah, they did not reach fruition before Indian independence.
 He was knighted with the KCSI in 1947, and signed the Instrument of Accession to the Dominion of India on 15 August.
 The following year, on 25 March 1948, Sir Bhim Singhji merged Kotah into the Rajasthan Union of states and became its first Rajpramukh, but was demoted to Uprajpramukh (Deputy Rajpramukh) when the Maharana of Udaipur, who was of a higher rank than Sir Bhim Singhji, acceded to the Rajasthan Union.
 Sir Bhim Singhji continued in the office of Uprajpramukh until it, along with the office of Rajpramukh, was abolished by the Government of India on 31 October 1956.

-Later Work
+Later work

 In 1956, Sir Bhim Singhji served as an Alternate Delegate to the United Nations General Assembly that year.
 Conversely, since 1959 he had been President of the Rajasthan Board for the Preservation of Wildlife.